-Since our acquisition of North Atlantic, we have purchased over 75% of our crude oil feedstock from sources in Iraq.
-We do not maintain long term contracts with any of our crude oil suppliers.
-To the extent that our crude oil suppliers, particularly suppliers in the Iraq, reduce the volume of crude oil supplied to us as a result of declining production or competition or otherwise, our business, financial condition and results of operations would be adversely affected to the extent that we are not able to find another supplier with a substantial amount and similar type of crude oil.
-Further, we have no control over the level of development in the fields that currently supply our refinery nor the amount of reserves underlying such fields, the rate at which production will decline or the production decisions of the producers which are affected by, among other things, prevailing and projected crude oil prices, demand for crude oil, geological considerations, government regulation and the availability and cost of capital.
+Since our acquisition of North Atlantic, over 75% of our crude oil feedstock has been from sources in Iraq.
+We do not maintain supply commitments with any of our crude oil producers.
+To the extent that crude oil producers, particularly in Iraq, reduce the volume of crude oil produced as a result of declining production or competition or otherwise, our business, financial condition and results of operations may be adversely affected to the extent that we are not able to find a substantial amount and similar type of crude oil.
+Further, we have no control over the level of development in the fields that currently produce the crude oil we process at our refinery nor the amount of reserves underlying such fields, the rate at which production will decline or the production decisions of the producers which are affected by, among other things, prevailing and projected crude oil prices, demand for crude oil, geological considerations, government regulation and the availability and cost of capital.

 We are relying on the creditworthiness of Vitol Refining S.A. for our purchase of crude oil feedstock pursuant to the Supply and Offtake Agreement and rely on the creditworthiness of Harvest to enter into price risk management contracts to reduce exposure to adverse fluctuations in the prices of crude oil and refined products.
-Accordingly, should the creditworthiness of Vitol Refining S.A. and/or Harvest deteriorate, crude oil suppliers and financial counterparties may change their view on supplying us with crude oil and/or price risk management contracts, respectively, and induce them to shorten the payment terms or require additional credit support, such as letters of credit.
+Accordingly, should the creditworthiness of Vitol Refining S.A. and/or Harvest deteriorate, crude oil producers and suppliers as well as financial counterparties may change their view on contracting with us for the supply of crude oil and/or price risk management contracts, respectively, and induce them to shorten the payment terms or require additional credit support, such as letters of credit.
 Due to the large dollar amount of credit associated with the volume of crude oil purchases and long-term price risk management contracts, any imposition of more burdensome payment terms may have a material adverse effect on our financial liquidity which could hinder our ability to purchase sufficient quantities of crude oil to operate the Refinery at full capacity.
-In addition, if the price of crude oil increases significantly, the credit requirements to purchase enough crude oil to operate the Refinery at full capacity could have an adverse material effect on our business and results of operations, as well as Harvest's financial condition and cash from operating activities.
+In addition, if the price of crude oil increases significantly, the credit requirements to purchase enough crude oil to operate the Refinery at full capacity will also increase.
+A failure to operate the Refinery at full capacity could have an adverse material effect on our business and results of operations, as well as Harvest's financial condition and cash from operating activities.